shaliniomnitech/Theju/README.md

             Please know that I deeply regret my behavior, and I am committed to making amends.
 I promise to think about my confusion and I will correct it.<br><br>

             Your understanding and forgiveness mean a lot to me.
-I value our relationship and will work to regain your trust.<br><br>
+I value our relationship and will work to regain our trust.<br><br>

             Thank you for your patience and understanding.<br><br>
         </p>